Security Division (Wehrmacht): Organization

 Almost all the Security Divisions operated on the Eastern front, with the exception of the 325th which operated in occupied France.

-Security Division war crimes
+War crimes

 The Security Divisions of the Wehrmacht were responsible for a large number of war crimes and in many cases for systematic programmes of repression against the civilian population.
 This notably occurred on the Eastern Front, particularly in the rear areas of Army Group Centre, where they acted with extreme brutality.